lgovea/heartbeats/README.md

 heartbeats.
 From the knowledge learned from this model a more specialized model will be trained to classify between normal, murmur, extra heart sound and artifact heartbeats.

+---

+This project will consist of several notebooks

+**WB1-explore.ipynb**

+* This notebook contains code to visualize audio files
+* Explores the Physionet and Kaggle datasets